Home / Study with us / Climate Modelling Summer School

 Location: Cambridge, United Kingdom

-Climate models are important tools for learning about the earth, and for assessing current and future risks of climate change.
+Climate models are important tools for understanding the Earth’s climate and assessing current and future risks of climate change.
 Our Climate Modelling Summer School covers the fundamental principles of climate modelling through a mixture of lectures and practical assignments over twelve days.

 You will receive expert tuition from leading researchers from the National Centre for Atmospheric Science and the University of Reading.